Best Transcription App for Academic Researchers in 2026

 • No AI analysis features

-• Best for: funded projects requiring certified verbatim transcription for regulatory purposes
+• Best for: funded projects that need certified verbatim transcription for regulatory purposes

 Otter ($16.99/mo Pro)